ableasdale/marklogic-kafka-source-connector/README.md

 ## To Build the Connector

-If you run the gradle task: `buildConnectorJar`
+If you run the gradle task: `buildConnectorJar`, this will create a jar in `build/libs`; copy the jar into the `connectors` directory.

-This will create a jar in `build/libs`; copy the jar into the `connectors` directory.
+If you run the gradle task: `copyConnectorJar`, this will clean, build the classes, assemble the project and copy the jar into the target directory.

 Finally, start up the docker containers; from the root directory of this project, run: